snaphydroponics/archive.snaphydroponics.info/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q638b9XX4vI" frameborder="0" allowfullscreen></iframe>

-This purpose of this website is to serve as an online repository of information about SNAP Hydroponics.
+The purpose of this website is to serve as an online repository for information about SNAP Hydroponics.

 Got any questions?
 Please check out the [FAQ](/faq).
 If any other questions not